Keyless Entry Solutions

 You might have already changed the locks on your vacation property to keyless entry pads, enjoying all the benefits for yourself and your renters that this convenient solution provides.
-If not, this is definitely something to consider.
+If not, this is definitely something to consider in our post pandemic world.
 This post will discuss pros and cons, and some points to consider.

 Even though there are areas where securing the home isn’t critical (one commenter online stated that at her house in rural Normandy the key can still be found under the geranium pot!), in most cases you as an owner want to provide secure access as well as convenient transfer of the key or entry method.